About This Chapter

 4. Outer Planets of the Solar System: Jupiter, Saturn, Uranus, Neptune

-Take a tour of the outer planets of our solar system: Jupiter, Saturn, Uranus, and Neptune.
-Find out what makes each of these gas giants unique and learn about Pluto, a dwarf planet.
+There are four outer planets in our solar system: Jupiter, Saturn, Uranus, and Neptune.
+Learn about each of these gas giants mass, number of moons and other facts.

 5. Dwarf Planets of the Solar System: Pluto, Eris, Haumea & Ceres

-Discover why Pluto had to leave the league of planets and was downgraded to a dwarf planet.
-Learn the definitions for planet and dwarf planet.
-Find out about the currently classified dwarf planets in our solar system: Pluto, Eris, Ceres, Haumea and Makemake.
+The dwarf planets of the solar system are those that are shaped like a planet but their size isn't big enough to clear the space around them.
+Learn what a planet and a dwarf planet are, discover why Pluto had to leave the league of planets and was downgraded to a dwarf planet, and find out about the currently classified dwarf planets in our solar system: Pluto, Eris, Ceres, Haumea, and Makemake.

 6. Planets of the Solar System: Orbits & Visibility